 The privacy term was not much popular in the early stage of technology development.
 As time passes the internet has grown widely and awareness too.
 People started using the internet for useful information, entertainment, jobs, and business.
 But misuse of technology was also in the race.

-Now the internet is globally accepted as a resource of everything.
+Now the internet is globally accepted as a resource for everything.
 When we need an answer we just google it.
 We look for products on the internet.
-We surf the internet may be for fun or for entertainment but we do every day.
+We surf the internet maybe for fun or for entertainment but we do every day.

 How many of you have ever thought that you can be traced on the internet even all your internet activity?
 Anyone including the government, ISP’s, hackers, and third-party business person can capture your data.
 In fact, they can process it for business and marketing purposes.

 If you are not using any security-related tool then your privacy is in danger.
 The solution is available but may cost you money.
 VPNs are the first choice for data and privacy protection.
 So instead of asking “do I need a VPN?”, you should have one.
 Here is a detailed explanation of why you should use a VPN for all your internet activity.

 1. Browse Anonymously